gpeterson406/Greenwood_Book/_book/05-chiSquaredTests.md

 (ref:fig5-13) Tableplot of vote, party affiliation, education, and gender from election survey data.
-Note that missing observations are present in three of four variables.
-Education is coded from 1 to 7 with higher values related to higher educational attainment.
-Sex code 1 is for male and 2 is for female.
+Note that missing observations are present in all variables except for ``Gender``.
+Education is coded from 1 to 7 with higher values related to higher educational attainment. ``Gender`` code 1 is for male and 2 is for female.